jcs-elpa/define-it/README.md

 ### About Output

-There are two way of outputing the menu. `pop` will output it in tooltip. `view` will output it in the another buffer.
+There are two ways of outputing the menu. `pop` will output it in tooltip. `view` will output it in the another buffer.

 ```el